tomrndom/osf-website/src/pages/about/staff/index.md

       source cloud  computing project called OpenStack, in partnership with NASA and 25 other organizations globally.
 OpenStack quickly became one of the fastest growing open source projects in history.
-In 2012, Mark  co-founded the OpenStack Foundation to manage the growth of the project, where he now serves at  the COO.
+In 2012, Mark  co-founded the Open Infrastructure Foundation to manage the growth of the project, where he now serves at  the COO.
 Today, OpenStack is one of the 3 most actively developed open source projects in the world,  along with the Linux kernel and Chromium.</p> <p>Mark is now helping to expand and evolve the